-Except as provided in Paragraphs 1 or 2 below, claims for benefits under each Plan feature will be reviewed in accordance with procedures contained in the policies, contracts, summary plan descriptions or other written materials for such Plan features.
-All other general claims or requests should be directed to the Plan Administrator.
+Except as provided in Paragraphs 1 or 2 below, claims for benefits under each Plan feature will be reviewed in accordance with procedures contained in the policies, contracts, summary plan descriptions or other written materials for such Plan features ("Component Documents").
+However, all issues or disputes solely regarding eligibility for coverage or participation and all other general inquiries or requests should be directed to the Plan Administrator.
 If a non-insurance related claim under the Plan is denied in whole or in part, you or your beneficiary will receive written notification.
 The notification will include the reasons for the denial, with reference to the specific provisions of the Plan on which the denial was based, a description of any additional information needed to process the claim and an explanation of the claims review procedure.
 If we fail to respond within 90 days, your claim is treated as denied.
 (This period may be extended to 180 days under certain circumstances.)
 Within 60 days after denial, if you want to appeal such denial, you or your beneficiary may submit a written request for reconsideration of the application to the Plan Administrator.

 Any such request should be accompanied by documents or records in support of your appeal.
 You or your beneficiary may review pertinent documents and submit issues and comments in writing.
 The Plan Administrator will review the claim and provide, within 60 days, a written response to the appeal.
 (This period may be extended to 120 days under certain circumstances.)
 In this response, the Plan Administrator will explain the reason for the decision, with specific reference to the provisions of the Plan on which the decision is based.
-The Plan Administrator has the exclusive right to interpret the provisions of the Plan.
+The Plan Administrator are final, conclusive right to interpret the provisions of the Plan.
 Decisions of the Plan Administrator are final, conclusive and binding.
 The Plan Administrator has final claims adjudication authority under the Plan.
+However, the Plan Administrator may delegate duties and authority to others to accomplish those duties.
+For instance, the applicable administrator listed in the table in Schedule A is the claims administrator for the respective plan feature; each has sole and complete discretionary authority to determine claims and appeals in accordance with the terms of the documents or instruments governing the plan in which you are enrolled.